HMS Nairana (D05): Service history

 The return convoy RA 64 left Kola Inlet on the morning of 17 February.
 One of the escorts and a merchant ship were torpedoed almost immediately.
 Another merchant ship was torpedoed that afternoon.
 Terrible weather conditions kept all aircraft grounded until 20 February.
 When it began to clear, the Luftwaffe also appeared and the Wildcats were scrambled to intercept them.
 Two Ju 88s were shot down by the fighters, another two by the escorts, and three were damaged.
 The convoys had lost to enemy action two fighters, two escorts and two merchant ships.
-In return, they claimed 15 aircraft destroyed, seven aircraft probably destroyed and one U-boat sunk.
+In return, they claimed 15 aircraft destroyed, seven aircraft probables and one U-boat sunk.
 Campania did one more Russian convoy JW 65 in March 1945, which had two merchant ships torpedoed and sunk on their approach to Kola Inlet.
 These were the last losses on a Russian convoy.

 Karel Doorman (QH1) of the Royal Netherlands Navy.

 With the war over there was no further need for escort carriers.
 Nairana was transferred to the Royal Netherlands Navy in 1946.
 In Dutch service, she was renamed HNLMS Karel Doorman.
-She operated with Hawker Sea Fury fighters against communist insurgents in Dutch East Indies in 1947.
+Before heading to the Netherlands, she and her crew performed training exercises in the British waters.
+After completing these exercises, Karel Doorman arrived on 5 July 1946 at the shipyard of Wilton-Fijenoord in the Netherlands.
+On 1 September 1946 she set course for the Dutch East Indies, with a stop at Simon's Town.
+She eventually arrived at Tandjong Priok on 13 October 1946.
+In 1947 she operated with Hawker Sea Fury fighters against communist insurgents in the Dutch East Indies.
 In 1948 she was converted into a merchantman named the Port Victor.
 Until March 1968, Port Victor was owned by the Cunard Line but managed by Blue Star Port Lines.
 She eventually became owned by Port Line in 1971; on 21 July, she was sent to Faslane to be scrapped.